nyziek/awesomeblossomart/README.md

 Own project (work in progress).

-The app was first create as final project witihn Coder's Lab "JavaScript Developer: React" course.
+The app was first created as final project witihn Coder's Lab "JavaScript Developer: React" course.

 The aim of the project was to create a web app for face painting artist who organizes trainings for other face painters.
 The app was meant to have following functionalities:
 * adding new events (organizer)